Alexander-W-Mercer/WorldofBitsD3/PLAN.md

 - [x] change player positioning so that it is tied to your location plus an offset
 - [x] make those arrows change the offset
 - [x] switch the starting coords over to null island, and see if theres more to that than I think
-- [ ] make the rectangles worldwide, just only show up near player
+- [x] make the rectangles worldwide, just only show up near player
+- [ ] fix whatever broke with not displaying the rectangles on the full screen
 - [ ] change color of non-reachable tiles just for fun
 - [ ] make victory screen upon crafting a tile that is equal to 64